ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 #### From _The Milwaukee journal._

 #### 1898-02-17 &middot; Milwaukee [Wis.]

 [This text is not available under an open license.]

 ---

 ## [From _The morning news._](https://chroniclingamerica.loc.gov/lccn/sn86063034/1898-02-20/ed-1/seq-10)

 #### 1898-02-20 &middot; Savannah, Ga.

 <table style="width: 100%;"><tr><td style="width: 50%">

-e
-and winning ways is indisputable.
-It is
-hardly to be wondered at that they are
-sometimes annoyed by men who wish to
-kiss them.
-Such rosebuds lips are a
-temptation.
-A Literary Curiosity—The following re­
-markable little poem, says the New York
 Tribune was originally a contribution to
 the San Francisco Times, from the pen of
 Mrs. H. A. Deming.
 The readers will